FAQ - Compliance Procedure / Complaints

 What happens once I lodge a complaint?

-- The complaint is acknowledged in writing.
+- Receipt of the complaint is acknowledged in writing.
 Depending on the nature of the complaint, the matter is generally referred to the next scheduled meeting of the Management Committee.
-Management Committee meet once a month and Agenda items generally close the first Wednesday of the month;
+Management Committee meet once a month (traditionally the third week of each month) and Agenda items generally close the first Wednesday of each month;

-- Management Committee will determine the course of the application.
-For example, the Committee may direct the office to forward the matter to Investigations Committee; Mediation Committee or both.
+- Management Committe will determine the course of the application.
+For example, the Committee may direct the office to forward the matter to Investigtions Committee, Mediation Committee or both.
 Both parties will be notified, in writing, as soon as this information is to hand;

 Case to Answer